typedb/typedb-docs-web/pages/README.md

 ```

 ## Symlinking YAML files of `/docs` to `/_data`
+Make sure you've cloned the `docs` submodule of web-docs as well by calling `git submodule update --init`.

 Given that Jekyll can only read data from files placed under `_data` and we'd like these files to be defined within the `docs` submodule,
 we need to run the `symlink_creator.sh` to create symlinks in `_data`.